vnkrtv/go-vk-groups-loader/README.md

 ### Description

-Loads news from popular vk news groups into PostgreSQL DB.
+Loads posts from vk groups into PostgreSQL DB.

 ### Installation